benoitchamot/VBA-StockAnalysis/README.md

 - Volume of stocks

 ## Code description
-File: Multiple_year_stock_data.xlsm

-All the code is included in this Excel document and has also been exported in separate VBA files for ease of access and review.
+All the code can be included in Multiple_year_stock_data.xlsm and has also been exported in separate VBA files for ease of access and review.

 The subroutines are broken down to be run separately but can also be run all together by using the Run All (run all routines on a single tab) and Run On All Tabs buttons.